o1-labs/proof-systems/README.md

 // generate circuit and index
 let prover_index = generate_prover_index::<FpInner, _>(
-    //TODO do these arguments have to be provided? srs,
+    srs,
     &fp_constants(),
     &oracle::pasta::fq_kimchi::params(),
-    //TODO should this be encapsulated?
     public_inputs.len(),
     |sys, p| circuit::<_, _>(None, sys, p),
 );